 - Forensic psychiatry

-Of the more than 25,000 psychiatrists employed in 2013, most worked in a doctor's office, psychiatric care hospitals or substance abuse hospitals, according to the U.S. Bureau of Labor Statistics (BLS).
-In the same year, the BLS reported that psychiatrists averaged $182,660 annually.
-Outside outpatient care, some psychiatrists also conduct research and publish their findings in medical journals.
-Psychiatrists may also give lectures at national psychiatry and medical conferences or go into academia.
-The BLS predicts 16% growth in employment opportunities for psychiatrists between 2012 and 2022, which is faster than the national average for all occupations.
+Of the more than 28,200 psychiatrists employed in 2014, most worked in a doctor's office, psychiatric care hospital or substance abuse hospital, according to the U.S. Bureau of Labor Statistics (BLS).
+In the same year, the BLS reported that psychiatrists averaged $245,673 annually.
+Aside from outpatient care, some psychiatrists conduct research and publish their findings in medical journals.
+Psychiatrists may also give lectures at national psychiatry and medical conferences or go into academia where they conduct research and teach.
+The BLS predicts 15% growth in employment opportunities for psychiatrists between 2014 and 2024, which is faster than the national average for all occupations.